open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 Games of Respawn consist of 2 or more teams of an equal number of characters, games are best played with 3 characters per team for a quick game, 5 for a standard game, and 7 or more for large games.
 Games consisting of 10 or more total characters may require a larger battlefield.

 To create a team you create your characters by choosing a class, choosing two perks from that class, weapon loadout, and one item of equipment.
 You may not take any perk more than twice in your team.
+You must choose different classes for each of your characters until you have at least one of each class

 After you have created your characters you then choose a team perk that applies to every character in your team.